apache/flink/docs/ops/deployment/mesos.md

    It is automatically launched by the Mesos worker node to bring up a new TaskManager.

 In order to run the `mesos-appmaster.sh` script you have to define `mesos.master` in the `flink-conf.yaml` or pass it via `-Dmesos.master=...` to the Java process.
-Additionally, you should define the number of task managers which are started by Mesos via `mesos.initial-tasks`.
-This value can also be defined in the `flink-conf.yaml` or passed as a Java property.

 When executing `mesos-appmaster.sh`, it will create a job manager on the machine where you executed the script.
 In contrast to that, the task managers will be run as Mesos tasks in the Mesos cluster.